lukasvermeer/lukasvermeer.github.io/_pages/mediakit.markdown

 *No audience ratings available from this conference.*

+# Talk synopses

+## Building A Culture Of Experimentation.

+Most suitable for companies that are just getting started on their experimentation journey, and which want to increase broad awareness and understanding of the power of experimentation.

+### Key takeaways
+- Why companies should care about experimentation.
+Illustrated using practical examples from industry experience.
+- What is a culture of experimentation.
+Supported by engaging anecdotes from my own experience as well as academic work
+- How companies can start fostering their own experimentation culture.
+Using a practical flywheel model described in an academic paper published at the international SEAA conference.

+## One Neat Trick To Run Better Experiments.

+Most suitable for companies that have started running experiments in one or two teams, and which are looking to increase the reliability of their results.

+### Key takeaways
+- Understanding sample ratio mismatch (SRM).
+Learn what SRM is, why it matters in experimentation, and how it can impact the reliability and validity of A/B testing results.
+- Detecting and addressing SRM.
+Gain insights into methods for detecting SRM and the tools available to manage and correct for it in the experimental design process.
+- Practical implications of SRM.
+Explore real-world scenarios where SRM has affected experimental outcomes and discuss strategies to mitigate such issues to improve the accuracy of experimental conclusions.

+### Summary
+There are many pitfalls to avoid when running online experiments.
+In this presentation, Lukas will teach you one neat  trick to run better experiments: the sample ratio mismatch check.
+Using this technique, you will make fewer mistakes, and make better decisions, while running experiments.

+## How To Run Many Tests At Once: Interaction Avoidance & Detection.

+Most suitable for companies that have started experimentation in multiple teams already, and which are running into scaling a concurrency problems.

+### Key takeaways
+- The importance of orthogonality.
+How to design experiments so they can run simultaneously without affecting each other’s outcomes.
+- Utilising interaction avoidance tools and techniques.
+How to use advanced tools and simulations to identify and manage interactions between concurrent tests.
+- Applying practical detection models.
+Applying regression analysis for addressing and visualising interactions between experiments.

+### Summary
+Experiments allow us to test how changes to our products affect the behavior of our users.
+We make many such changes in many experiments running at the same time.
+As we scale up our experimentation volume at Vista, there will be an increased risk of interactions between experiments occurring.

+We say an interaction has occurred when the effects of two—or more—experiments on a metric combined is different from a linear combination of each of those experiments in isolation.
+For example, two individual changes help customers find what they need more easily, while the two combined have the opposite effect.

+In some cases, this interaction might result from a functional conflict between two changes; they are functionally incompatible, causing a difference in effect.
+In other cases, the changes might be functionally compatible but still interact to change our measurement or user behavior more subtly.

+Experience from other organizations suggests that these kinds of interactions tend to be rare in practice.
+However, since the consequences for the user experience and our learning can be dire, we should still consider their possibility and ensure we take precautions to avoid or detect them.

+In this talk, we will define two kinds of interaction effects and their potential consequences, discuss possible strategies for avoiding these interactions, and explain how we can detect them.
+We will also share some of the tools and processes we have built at Vista to address this issue.

+## A/B Testing 101: Statistical Foundations For Causal Inference.

+Most suitable for teams or individuals who have started running experiments, do not have a mathematical background, but are looking for an entertaining introduction into the statistical foundations.

+### Key takeaways
+- Causal inference foundations.
+Understand the statistical foundations for determining causal relationships in experiments, emphasizing the distinction between correlation and causation.
+- Importance of randomization.
+Learn how randomization supports causal inference by minimizing bias and providing a fair comparison between treatment effects.
+- Dealing with experimental errors.
+Explore how to handle potential errors in experimental results, including Type-I and Type-II errors, and the concept of statistical significance in hypothesis testing.

+### Summary
+This presentation on A/B testing statistics elucidates the importance of using proper statistical methods to ascertain causality, not just correlations, in experimental data.
+It emphasizes the critical role of randomization in achieving reliable results by minimizing selection bias and ensuring that the treatment and control groups are comparable.
+Additionally, the talk covers common errors in experimentation such as Type I (false positives) and Type II (false negatives) errors, and discusses the significance of statistical power and significance levels in determining the robustness of experimental findings.
+For a deeper understanding, you can view the full presentation [here](http://lukasvermeer.nl/ab-stats/presentation.html).

 # List of past engagements.

 This is a selection of past public engagements.
 Internal company events for clients are not included.